andre-lergier/hslu-code-project-collection/README.md

 ### MongoDB
 In all my previous projects with a database I used a relational SQL-DB.
 So this is the very first time for me to try out a no SQL, file based database.
 Simply explained, in a noSQL Database the data isn’t stored in columns and rows but in files.

+A lot of Tutorials use the Mongoose library to interact with the Database.
+After looking at the Node.js documentation from MongoDB I decided to use the native driver instead of this external library.

 #### MongoDB vs SQL